CASIA-IVA-Lab/DCFST/README.md

 The model of DCFST-18: https://drive.google.com/file/d/1MdTSAEOlsb-MK4VsWM9RuT7ed_FIvDQf/view?usp=sharing
 The model of DCFST-50: https://drive.google.com/file/d/12Ctc6oBz52CO6NyCWFOp3rrCxStILrzM/view?usp=sharing
 ```
+Then, you need to move the models to './DCFST/pytracking/networks/'

 ## Installation
 Thanks for the handsome work, ATOM, by Martin Danelljan.
 This project is highly based on pytracking.
 Particularly, it is based on the early version (pytorch 0.4.1) of pytracking (https://github.com/visionml/pytracking/tree/pytorch041).
 Therefore, if there are any missing documents and operation descriptions due to my carelessness, please refer to the corresponding section in pytracking.